Visualizing the Closely Bonding Being

-Emblazoned with the signs and exemplary features of a Buddha,
+Emblazoned with the marks and exemplary features of a Buddha,

-That’s the 32 major signs and the 80 exemplary features of a Buddha.
+That’s the 32 major marks and the 80 exemplary features of a Buddha.

 Adorned with lavish jeweled ornaments, draped with fine garments of enchanting, heavenly scarves – the mere remembrance of you dispels all my torment.

-Wearing jewels symbolizes Sambhoghakaya.
-Tsongkhapa, one of his big deeds was to crown one of these enormous statues in Tibet with a jeweled crown, symbolizing that it was a Sambhoghakaya statue.
-The significance of Sambhoghakaya is that it stays to the end of samsara; it doesn’t pass away.
+Wearing jewels symbolizes Sambhogakaya.
+Tsongkhapa, one of his big deeds was to crown one of these enormous statues in Tibet with a jeweled crown, symbolizing that it was a Sambhogakaya statue.
+The significance of Sambhogakaya is that it stays to the end of samsara; it doesn’t pass away.
 So it’s considered more auspicious.
 Nirmanakayas pass away, like Buddha passed away.
-Sambhoghakayas don’t do that.
+Sambhogakayas don’t do that.